hrishin/hrishidev/_posts/2025-12-15-building-stock-exchange-in-the-cloud.markdown

 2. **Better agility**: Fast environment provisioning and safe deployment strategies
 3. **Improved reliability**: Cloud-native patterns for resilience and disaster recovery
 4. **Cost efficiency**: Pay only for what you use, scale on demand
 5. **Go to the market and CapEx**: Agility and self service provisioning at certain scale is the big win when its comes for goto the market.
-Dont need to spend upfront when its not very clear what kind of systems business needs on day to day basis.
+Business can avoid upfront spending when daily operational requiremetns and infrastructure footprintare still uncertain.

 The key insight from Coinbase's experience is that **ultra-low latency and cloud-native design are not mutually exclusive**.
 By carefully selecting instance types, using cluster placement groups, and optimizing network architecture, exchanges can achieve sub-millisecond latencies while maintaining the operational benefits of cloud infrastructure.